Lok-To-Cheng/Budgetopia/README.md

-# Budgetopia
+BudgetTopia
-A project for Durhack 2023
+Hi there!
+Welcome to Budgetopia.
+A Web-app for students to manage their budget.